-Check that the power supply is functional and is correctly installed.
+Check that the battery is functional and has sufficient charge level.

 · Check configuration

 If you can connect to the configuration server, synchronize the T-TAC as described in To synchronize and load the configuration into the GCU on page 2-2.
 Check that the SYNC LED shows that the system is synchronized successfully.